Skip to main content

 Help options

-To show available commands, you can type just segul, segul --help, or segul -h.
-It will show all the available commands and their functions.
+To show available commands, type segul, segul --help, or segul -h.
+This will display all the available commands and their description.

 To show available subcommands in each of the commands, use segul <COMMAND> <SUBCOMMAND> --help or segul <COMMAND> <SUBCOMMAND> -h.
-The help function will show all the options, default value (if available) or possible values you can input when it is limited by the program.
+The help function will show all the options, default values (if available), or possible values you can input when the program limits it.

-For example, terminal output for segul convert -h:
+For example, terminal output for segul align convert -h:

 Convert sequence formats